rmwc/rmwc/README.md

 # RMWC - React Material Web Components

-A React wrapper for Material Design (Web) Components v0.28.0 [https://jamesmfriedman.github.io/rmwc/](https://jamesmfriedman.github.io/rmwc/)
+A React (15 / 16) wrapper for Material Design (Web) Components v0.29.0
+[https://jamesmfriedman.github.io/rmwc/](https://jamesmfriedman.github.io/rmwc/)

 ## Recent updates

-RMWC has been tested and works properly with React 15 / 16
+MDC 0.29.0 has minimal impact on RMWC.
+The only breaking change is removal of the Select multiple component.
+If you were using the Select multiple component, guidance is to use a list with checkboxes, or manage your own component.

 ## Goals